Understanding Your Credit Report and the FCRA

 Requirements for Information Furnishers

 The FCRA applies to more than just credit bureaus.
-The businesses which provide information to the credit bureaus, information furnishers, also have obligations.
+The businesses which provide information to the credit bureaus, or information furnishers, also have obligations.
 For instance, they:

 - Cannot report inaccurate information